 - Total CPF contribution: SGD 850 (employer) + SGD 1,000 (employee) = SGD 1,850

-CPF Contributions for Bonuses
+CPF Contributions on Bonuses and Other Additional Wages

 CPF contribution for bonuses or any additional wages (such as commissions) follows the Additional Wage Ceiling rules.
 Currently, the Additional Wage Ceiling is set at (SGD 102,000 – Ordinary Wages subject to CPF for the year).